andrewtrandev/T2A1/README.md

  ### a.
 List and describe the software used by the app.
 Conducts research and describes the software used by an organisation (software / database)

 Gumtree uses a mix of HTML, CSS, Javascript, jQuery, React and Java in it's app.
 It uses AmazonCloudFront as a content delivery system and does this over nginx which is an open source web server.
 Gumtree also utilises Bootstrap as a framework for developing mobile-responsive designs.
-Other notable software include Paypal and Visa for payments.
+Other notable software include Paypal and Visa for payments and google analytics for marketing/analysis.

 Shown below is a fuller list of software used by the app - taken from stackshare